Magickbase/gwscan-discord-bot/README.md

 }
 ```

-Thanks to composibility of graphql, we can request transaction info and its internal transfers in a single command.
+Thanks to composability of graphql, we can request transaction info and its internal transfers in a single command.

 ```typescript
 const query = gql`